Evaluating Pollination and Weed Control Strategies in Mesotunnel Systems for Organic Muskmelon Production

 Project Director: Kephas Mphande, Iowa State University

-This study evaluated several pollination and weed control strategies within mesotunnels for organic Athena muskmelon production systems.
+This study, conducted at Iowa State University, evaluated (1) the efficacy of several pollination and weed control strategies and (2) insect pest/disease prevalence within mesotunnels in an organic, commercial-scale Athena muskmelon production system.

 • Full-season mesotunnel coverage may provide superior protection from insect pests (i.e. striped and spotted cucumber beetles) and insect-borne diseases (i.e. bacterial wilt) than other mesotunnel systems, resulting in higher marketable muskmelon yields at harvest.